imbulana/DNA-CpG-Island-classification/README.md

-Given a short sequence of DNA, identify whether it is from a CpG island via a Markov Model.
+Given a short sequence of DNA, identify whether it is contained in a CpG island via a Markov Model.

 Train/Test sequences: